Korean (한글로 보기) French

 Early Life and Education

 Lee began writing music with the computer when he was 13.
-After probing all kinds of music for 10 years while leading rock bands, analyzing Bach and Final Fantasy, and writing atonal music without formal knowledge of serialism, Dongryul finally came to the US in 2008 to study at the Eastman School (BM) as a 29 year old freshman.
-To prepare for this late embarkation, he studied music and practiced piano privately for five years[4] while working as software engineer[5], after earning a degree in computer science and industrial system engineering (BS) from Yonsei University.
+After probing all kinds of music for 10 years while leading college rock bands, analyzing Bach and Final Fantasy, and writing self-invented atonal music, Dongryul finally came to the US in 2008 to study at the Eastman School (BM) as a 29 year old freshman.
+Prior to this embarkation, he studied music and practiced piano privately for five years[4] while working as software engineer[5], after earning a degree in computer science and industrial system engineering (BS) from Yonsei University.
 He completed his MM and DMA degrees in composition-theory at the University of Illinois Urbana-Champaign, where he administered the McFarland Carillon.
-His dissertation research on virtual bells realized by using the Finite Element Method was presented at the IRCAM Forum Workshop in Montreal in February 2021.
-Lee was the 2020-21 CCCC Postdoctoral Researcher at the University of Chicago’s Center for Contemporary Composition.
-Beginning in Fall 2023, he is appointed assistant professor of music theory and composition at Loyola University Chicago.
-He previously taught at North Central College, Harper College, the University of Chicago, and the University of Illinois Urbana-Champaign.
+Lee was the 2020-21 CCCC Postdoctoral Researcher at the University of Chicago’s Center for Contemporary Composition, and taught at North Central College, Harper College, the University of Chicago, and the University of Illinois Urbana-Champaign.
+Lee is an assistant professor of music at Loyola University Chicago, where he serves as the coordinator of Theory and Composition.

 Studies